 - 1 teaspoon (5g) baking powder (optional; see note)

-- 2 teaspoons chopped fresh thyme, rosemary, oregano, marjoram, savory, or a mix (optional)
+- 2 teaspoons (10g) chopped fresh parsley, thyme, rosemary, oregano, marjoram, savory, or a mix (optional)

 - 1 medium onion, roughly chopped (about 1 cup)